samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 author: Sam Rana
 paginate: false
 ---
-If you've ever asked yourself "Hey, I wonder if I can actually make money from the internet" before and not found an answer, don't worry, we're going to answer that today (spoiler: It's yes, you can).
-Millions of people do every year.
+Have you ever asked yourself "Hey, I wonder if I can actually make money on the internet"  I bet you have.
+It's easy, the answer is yes.  **Yes you can earn money on the internet**.
+But how?

-Yes, the internet is a very big place and there's a lot of stuff happening in it all the time.
-With more and more people getting access to it around the world, there is an ever-growing demand for services and entertainment.
-Those that were early to the game have already made a ton of money from the lower competition around a few years ago.
+The internet is a very big place and there's a lot going on, all the time.
+With almost 5 billion people online, **there's a high demand for content.** People want things to read, watch and listen.
+And that is an opportunity for you to make money.

-But the increasing demand also means that you can get in at any time and take a bite of that giant internet economy cookie.
-Yes, it's possible, don't let anyone tell you otherwise.
+**Starting a blog in 2020 is easy.**

+You don't need any programming experience, or to spend a lot of money.
+You can create a beautiful website in less than 2 hours.

-# How much can I make?
+# How much can you earn?

+Successful bloggers earn a lot of money.
+They work on their own schedules and don't even need to leave the house.

 # What you need to get started

-#